 We would walk up to people who were gambling and offer a 15 minutes neck shoulder massage.
 As you can imagine, one of the perks of the job was that if customer was enjoying some good luck at the casino that evening, they would happily hand out a great tip at the end of the treatment.
 But more often than not, the casino clients had been suffering losing streaks.
 In these cases, I would be dealing with someone who was feeling quite stressed, wanted an extra deep shoulder massage and would be frowning the whole way through … and if their luck had not changed during the 15 minutes I was with them, then I could expect a zero tip at the end.

 Almost all the customers in the casino were men.
 I did enjoy the high-energy atmosphere but the hours we were asked to work were really difficult.
 Casinos get busiest late at night so we were required to work evenings and up until as late as 3am.
 That was one part of the job I did not look forward to.
 Doing a deep tissue shoulder massage is hard work at any time of the day, let alone at 3am.

 After a year with the casino agency, I felt it was time to move on.
-I still wanted to work in massage therapy but needed a job which was a bit more stable and had more reasonable working hours.
+I still wanted to work in massage therapy for men and women but needed a job which was a bit more stable and had more reasonable working hours.